JulioJu/carto-paille-porteuse/README.md

 * useRouter().beforeEach is triggered multiple times on navigation, contrary to beforeRouteEnter() Following guide is interesting https://github.com/vuejs/rfcs/discussions/302

+* If there is no existing batiments, we can't create a batiment.

 ## Credits

 We use https://openlayers.org/en/latest/examples/data/icon.png (licence CC-BY 3.0)